 Cookies are small data files that are placed onto the hardware device which you use to browse the internet (e.g., your computer, smartphone, or tablet) by websites that you visit.
 Cookies contain information about your visits to that website and the purpose of cookies is to enable our websites to remember you, and your browsing habits, when you visit it again in the future.

 We may work with third parties to research certain usage and activities on our website.
 No personal information about you is shared except to the extent it is required to be used by a third party or parties for providing such research, and in the course of conducting this research we, and these third parties may place a unique "cookie" on your browser.

 If our website requires you to register or login to gain access to the website, cookies are used to assist in this process.
 Cookies are used as part of the registration process; they are also used to store the username while the user is logged into the site and to track the number of times the user has tried to log in during a single visit.

 We may collect your preferences to receive marketing information directly from us by email in the following ways:

 From time to time, we may ask you to refresh your marketing preferences by asking you to confirm that you consent to continue receiving marketing information from us.

 You have the right to opt-out of our use of your personal information to provide marketing to you in any of the ways mentioned above.
-Please see Withdrawing your Consent and Objecting to our use of your personal information below for further details on how you can do this.
+Please see Withdraw your consent and Objecting to our use of our personal information

 You have a number of rights in relation to your personal information under data protection law.